-In the third quarter of 2013, the Company generated net income of \$3.6 million on quarterly construction revenue of \$367.3 million compared with \$18.1 million and \$396.8 million, respectively in 2012.
-The reduction in 2013 third quarter net income is attributable to the timing and mix of projects executed in the respective periods combined with lower construction revenue resulting primarily from a reduction in construction revenues derived from our industrial sector.
+In the fourth quarter of 2013, the Company generated net income of \$5.7 million on quarterly construction revenue of \$363.7 million compared with \$24.7 million and \$420.3 million, respectively in 2012.
+The reduction in 2013 fourth quarter net income is attributable to one fixed price construction project that experienced execution issues resulting in an \$8.0 million loss in the quarter and the timing and mix of construction projects executed in the respective periods which included lower returns derived from the industrial sector compared to 2012 which was impacted by the favourable completion of several contracts.

-In the third quarter of 2013, the Company generated adjusted net income (non-GAAP measure) of \$4.2 million compared with \$19.3 million in 2012.
-Third quarter adjusted net income was similarly negatively affected by the same factors that shaped the year to date 2013 GAAP net income results.
+In the fourth quarter of 2013, the Company generated adjusted net income (non-GAAP measure) of \$6.1 million compared with \$25.6 million in 2012.
+Fourth quarter adjusted net income was similarly negatively affected by the same factors noted above.

-Construction revenue of \$367.3 million in the three months ended September 30, 2013 was \$29.5 million or 7.4% lower than the amount recorded in 2012.
-The decline is primarily due to lower construction revenues derived from our industrial sector offset to some extent by higher construction revenues from our commercial operations.
+Construction revenue of \$363.7 million in the fourth quarter was \$56.6 million or 13.5% lower than the amount recorded in 2012.
+The decline is primarily due to lower construction revenues derived from our industrial sector.

-In the third quarter of 2013, the Company's gross profit of \$21.9 million compares with \$39.8 million recorded in 2012.
-The decline in the amount of 2013 gross profit is attributable to the timing and mix of construction projects executed in the respective periods, combined with lower construction revenue resulting primarily from a reduction in construction revenues derived from our industrial sector.
-The construction projects executed in 2013 had lower embedded gross profit margins as they were secured in a competitive market.
+In the fourth quarter of 2013, the Company's gross profit of \$15.4 million compares with \$54.4 million recorded in 2012.
+The reduction in the amount of 2013 gross profit is attributable to one fixed price construction project that has experienced execution issues resulting in an \$8.0 million loss in the period and the timing and mix of construction projects executed in the respective periods which included lower returns derived from the industrial sector compared to 2012 which was impacted by the favourable completion of several contracts.

-General and administrative expenses of \$16.2 million (4.4% of revenue) in the quarter were \$1.4 million higher than the \$14.8 million (3.7% of revenue) recorded in 2012.
-The increase is primarily attributable to the inclusion of Nason's general and administrative costs in 2013 and to a lesser extent an increase in staff costs needed to support the Company's long-term growth strategy.
+General and administrative expenses of \$9.4 million (2.6% of revenue) in the quarter were \$10.2 million lower than the \$19.6 million (4.7% of revenue) recorded in 2012.
+The reduction in expenses is primarily attributable to a reduction in variable compensation costs resulting from lower 2013 earnings combined with the benefit associated with reducing contingent consideration liabilities as a result of revisions to earnings estimates for the acquired businesses compared with the target earnings thresholds set out in the acquisition agreements.
+These declines were offset to some extent by the inclusion of Nason's general and administrative costs in 2013.

-Finance income in the third quarter of 2013 of \$0.3 million compares to \$0.9 million reported in 2012.
-The reduction in the quarterly finance income is primarily due to a \$0.5 million unrealized loss on our preferred share investments combined with lower interest and dividend income resulting from lower amounts of cash available to invest.
+Finance income in the fourth quarter of 2013 of \$0.6 million compares to \$1.1 million reported in 2012.
+The reduction in the amount of quarterly finance income is due to a \$0.3 million unrealized loss on our preferred share investments combined with lower interest and dividend income resulting from lower amounts of cash available to invest in the current quarter compared to a year-ago.